 - Click Add New Customer from the main menu

-- Optional: Load a set of default values using Default Values > Load in the menu bar
+- If you have suitable default values saved, load them using Default Values > Load in the menu bar

 - Enter the customer’s details.
 You don’t need to fill in everything at once.
 Missing details (such as an email address) can be added later.
 Make sure all details are complete before the first invoice is produced.